tytydraco/yessleep/out/Cinnamon.md

 That's uglier than saying I was tired, but it's closer to the truth.

 I resented Mother's Day.
 Sophie's birthday.
 The anniversary of the day she died.
-I resented strangers' children for having the wrong laugh in grocery stores and the television for showing babies when Dana was having a good night.
+I resented strangers' children for having the wrong laugh in grocery stores.

 Once, on what would have been Sophie's third birthday, Dana wanted to spend the evening looking through photographs.